07553 145 460

 Chantal’s role ensures the smooth running of the charity, supporting the two Directors, the experienced Board of Trustees.
 She also manages the Human Resources systems.

-Jimi creates and oversees the content for OnePlusOne’s range of relationship resources and interventions, having joined the charity in 2014.
+Jimi creates and oversees the editorial content for OnePlusOne’s range of relationship resources and interventions, having joined the charity in 2014.

 Dean is responsible for designing and improving the overall experience for OnePlusOne users across all our digital resources, and the technical lead for website and app development.